allthetime/phone_simulator_mapbox_location_selector/README.md

-# mapbox iOS simulator location setter
+# mapbox iOS/Android simulator location setter

 A simple web map to set locations on multiple iOS simulators by selecting the device and clicking on the location.

-Defaults to IDB, fallsback to xcrun if no IDB installed.
+iOS: Defaults to IDB, fallsback to xcrun if no IDB installed.
+Android: ADB

 https://github.com/user-attachments/assets/608efa99-1cac-422d-9304-ba0617e6cfe3